ternandsparrow/wild-orchid-watch-pwa/ARCHITECTURE.md

 apps.
 So that's a non-starter for us.

-## Error tracking strategy
-In Sentry at least, "breadcrumb" are automatically recorded.
-These are basically the events (in a loose sense of the term, not a DOM sense) that happened leading up to the Sentry report.
-Things like route changes, UI interaction and console messages.

-When a `ui.click` breadcrumb is recorded, it's nice to know what the user actually clicked on.
-CSS selectors aren't the most helpful so instead we can make our lives a bit easier by adding a `name` attribute to each button (or other element) that we have so we'll more easily be able to tell what the user clicked on.
-These names are purely for this use, so don't get confused when you can find any usages of it in our code.

 ## Workbox
 This eases the work related with managing a service worker.
 We still have to do some of the heavy lifting because our background sync requirements are a bit